rogerhu/compsci_guides/Connecting-Cities-With-Minimum-Cost.md

 > - Have you verified any Time/Space Constraints for this problem?

 - How can we find the minimum weight path?
-  - Use Dijkstra's algorithm to find the minimum weight path.
+  - You can use Dijkstra's algorithm to find the minimum weight path.
 Keep track of the minimum distance to each vertex with d discounts left
 - Are there duplicate highways?
   - There are no duplicate highways.